YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 * An external filter on an instance transforms a SET record to a NULL record that has a different schema.

-* If the source side has triggers enabled and its receiver side either runs a pre-trigger version of YottaDB/GT.M or runs on a platform where triggers are not supported, trigger definition journal records from the source side are transformed to NULL records on the receiver side.
+* If the source side has triggers enabled and its receiver side  runs on a platform where triggers are not supported, trigger definition journal records from the source side are transformed to NULL records on the receiver side.

 .. note::
    A NULL record does not have global information.
 Therefore, it resides in the alphabetically last replicated region of the global directory.